flexsurfer/reflex-website/docs/best-practices.md

 }, () => [['todos/all'], ['todos/filter']])
 ```

+### Use Custom Equality Checks for Performance

+By default, subscriptions use deep equality to detect changes.
+For performance-critical subscriptions with large objects or frequent updates, consider custom equality checks

 ### Avoid Heavy Computations in Subscriptions

 Keep subscriptions lightweight.
 Move expensive operations to events: